AjayShah

 story.
 Cash

-is costly for everyone in the system: for the central banker,
+for everyone in the system: for the central banker,

 banks, businesses, and individuals.
 Yet, we are far away from a mass